rudydreamchaser/kpmg_challanges/README.md

 Assumptions: Following are the assuptions we made to solve this issue.

-We need to run this script in the same ec2 instance for which we need the metadata details
+We need to run individual_key.py script in the same ec2 instance for which we need the metadata details

 How to run this script: